 How it Works

-webPOISONCONTROL is powered by 1,220 ingredient-based algorithms, each matched to the corresponding ingredient(s) in more than 41,000 products.
-An additional 180,000 product barcodes are linked in the product database to enable product identification by scanning.
+webPOISONCONTROL is powered by 1,400 ingredient-based algorithms, each matched to the corresponding ingredient(s) in more than 51,500 products.
+An additional 205,000 product barcodes are linked in the product database to enable product identification by scanning.
 The algorithms provide age- or weight-based triage thresholds for each ingredient.
 Algorithms also outline the justification for the threshold, list the expected symptoms and the symptoms which require further medical evaluation, specify appropriate home treatment where appropriate, define the onset and duration of symptoms, and set a risk window beyond which significant toxicity is unlikely if clinical manifestations have not already begun.
-Special logic is incorporated to handle each formulation type, multi-ingredient products, unknown amounts, unknown weight, and the minimum possible weight for age.
+Special logic is incorporated to handle each formulation type, multi-ingredient products, multiple routes (swallowed, eye, skin, inhalation, injection), unknown amounts, unknown weight, and the minimum possible weight for age.
 Users are encouraged (but not required) to provide an email address to receive a copy of the case and recommendations.
 The email address also serves as the key to case follow-up, and users are emailed at intervals appropriate to the substance kinetics and urged, for their own safety, to follow a link to a follow-up module.
 That module gathers information on what was actually done (stayed home, went to ER, admitted to hospital, etc) and what specific symptoms developed, if any.
 Any specific symptoms are further evaluated and compared to worrisome effects of the poison exposure, triggering a change in the triage recommendation for the case if indicated.

 When to Call Poison Control and When to Use the App: